Information relating to colleges that have gone out of business.

 This database does not include agencies that specialized in booking talent or shows only.
 In this database the focus is on theater buildings.
 The two leading circuits, the Syndicate and the Shuberts, booked shows for their theaters.
 However, while the Shubert produced many of the shows they represented, the Syndicate itself never produced at all.
 Nevertheless, some agencies are included where it helps explain things, or are of a particular interest.

 This database concentrates on American theaters and circuits, some of which included Canadian theaters.
 Some British theaters and circuits are included, but no effort was made to be exhaustive.
 Continental and other foreign theaters and circuits are only included where there seems to ber some connection to American theaters and circuits.
+We include theaters regardless of what they put on their stages.
+Movie theaters are generally not included, except that, as you will see, many live theaters moved from live to film in the 1900’s.

 This is not a collection of every theater in America.
 If that were the case, then the place to start would have been the Julius Cahn series of books.
 Cahn generally did not identify what s\circuit, if any, a theater was associated with.
 On the other hand, the paid advertisements in his books have been an important source of information.
+This is an ongoing project.
+New material — theaters, circuits, and textual material — is being add and updated all the time.
+So keep checking in.

+If you have any information that would contribute to this topic, we welcome it.
+Please go to our Contact page and let us know.
 If there is, or was, an old theater in your town, you can look here to determine if it was ever affiliated with a circuit.
 If you are seeking information about a circuit you know of, you can explore it here, and learn what theaters were affiliated with it.